maratai/crashhawk-cyberdeck/build_guide.md

 about $35 USD.
 The touchpad works fine for a lightweight mouse substitute.
 But I'm sure you have your own favorites!

-# Cost

-Without battery or case, this is a build costing a bit north of $100 USD not including shipping and/or tax; with battery, closer to $150 USD.
-If you skip the smol keyboard and already have some USB-A or Bluetooth keyboard lying around etc, you may need to spend less.

 # WIP - thoughts toward a case design and build
 I'm making the case with random Davey Board, bookbindin, leatherworking I have lying around.
 There are probably better 3D printed case solutions but bookbinding/cardboard box-making techniques are